 Loc.
 R. 4(D)

 Electronic Devices: The use of all cell phones, pagers, and other electronic or sound-producing devices is prohibited in the courtrooms.
 All such devices must be silenced while in the courtrooms.
-Devices not kept silent in the courtroom during court proceedings may be confiscated by the Court, subject to return at the Court’s discretion.
+Devices not kept silent in the courtroom during court proceedings may be confiscated by the Court, subject to return and upon conditions set at the Court’s discretion.

 Loc.
 R. 7(E)(2)(d)(i)(A) & (B)

-A. No valid waiver of the defendant’s right to a speedy trial was at any time in effect in that case; or
+A. No valid waiver of indefinite duration and scope of the defendant’s right to a speedy trial was at any time in effect in that case; or

-B. A waiver previously in effect in that case has subsequently been revoked or withdrawn, before the date set for trial, by a notice of revocation or withdrawal of that waiver filed in accordance with Rule 37(E) of these Rules.
+B. A valid waiver of indefinite duration and scope previously in effect in that case has subsequently been revoked or withdrawn, before the date set for trial, by a notice of revocation or withdrawal of that waiver filed in accordance with Rule 37(E) of these Rules.
+No revocation or withdrawal will be accepted by the Court on the date of the trial.

 Loc.
-R. 8
+R. 8(G)

+Local Rule 8 Summary: The following summary is provided for the convenience of parties seeking transcripts of Court proceedings:

+(1) It is the Party’s sole responsibility to request a copy of any audio recording of court proceedings.
+Completed audio recording copies are prepared solely for the requesting Party.
+The Court neither prepares nor arranges for the preparation of written transcripts.
+(Loc.
+R. 8(D).)

+(2) It is the Party’s responsibility to obtain the Court’s prior approval of a court reporter intended to record live proceedings in written transcript form.
+(Loc.
+R. 8(C).)

+(3) The procedures under Loc.
+R. 8(C) and Loc.
+R. 8(D) are combined for purposes of a Party’s obtaining a written transcript incident to the filing of an appeal.
+(Loc.
+R. 8(E).)

+(4) As regards appeals, “it is the obligation of the appellant to ensure that the proceedings the appellant considers necessary for inclusion in the record, however those proceedings were recorded, are transcribed in a form that meets the specifications” of the Rules of Appellate Procedure.
+(App.
+R. 9(B).)

 Loc.
 R. 10(H)

 Party’s Duty to Update Contact Information: Every person filing documents with this Court is solely responsible for insuring that the Court’s records reflect that person’s current mailing address, email address, telephone number, cell phone number, and fax number.
-No notice or other document served on a recipient pursuant to these Rules shall be deemed ineffective if addressed pursuant to the contact information last provided of record to the Court by that recipient.
+No notice or other document served on a recipient pursuant to these Rules shall be deemed ineffective if addressed pursuant to the contact information last provided of record to the Court by or on behalf of that recipient.
 The Clerk’s office provides forms for updating party/counsel contact information.

 Loc.
 R. 12(G)(5)(c)

-c) No Back-Striking: No party may peremptorily excuse from any proposed petit jury panel a selected juror seated in the jury box who has already been passed by all parties, except upon the unforeseen subsequent development of a basis to strike that juror for cause.
+c) No Back-Striking: Except upon the unforeseeable subsequent development of a basis to strike that juror for cause, no party may peremptorily excuse from any proposed petit jury panel a selected juror seated in the jury box (i) who has already been passed by all parties, or (ii) as to whom a party had an opportunity but failed to exercise a peremptory challenge.
+Crim.
+R. 24(E).

 Loc.
 R. 12(J)(1)